cristianvasquez/obsidian-lab/README.md

 }
 ```

-To add new scripts, just copy them in the './python/scripts' directory.
+To add new scripts, copy them in the './python/scripts' directory.
-The directory structure will be reflected in the url.
+The app will expose an URL that reflects the directory structure.

 For example, if you create `./python/scripts/greetings/hello.py`,
-it will be exposed in `http://127.0.0.1:5000/scripts/greetings/hello.py`
+The app exposes it in `http://127.0.0.1:5000/scripts/greetings/hello.py`

 ## Plugin

+Normal flow,

-The plugin now can call the scripts using POST.
+The plugin calls the scripts using POST.

 > POST: http://127.0.0.1:5000/scripts/some_list